rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-pools.rst

 to add, configure, and update pools and pool members.
 You can also view statistics and configure monitor rules for pools and pool members.

-To use a pool for load balancing, you need to associate it with a Manage virtual servers`.
+To use a pool for load balancing, you need to associate it with a virtual server.

 Retrieve details for pools